tobimichigan/Hybrid-Ensemble-Framework-for-Classification-And-Quantity-Forecasting-In-Construction-Supply-Chains/README.md

-<p>8.
-Discussion
-8.1 Why the approach works
+<p><h1></h1>8.
+Discussion: 8.1 Why the approach works<h1>

+Figure 1:

-Figure 1: Correlation matrix of numeric features from the project dataset.
+Correlation matrix of numeric features from the project dataset.
 Our exploratory data analysis revealed strong correlations among features (e.g. invoice total, extended price, area) which guided feature engineering.
 We generated domain-informed features (log-transformed prices, price per sqft, project duration in days, etc.) to linearize relationships and reduce skew, ensuring features are on comparable scales.
 As one source notes, feature engineering “transform[s] raw features to improve model performance and accuracy” and “ensure[s] that features with different ranges or units are transformed into a comparable scale so that models can learn effectively”[1].
 These transformations stabilized the regression by making the target easier to predict and by preventing any single feature from dominating.
 Simultaneously, we detected outliers in the shipped-quantity target (using an IQR-based test) and down-weighted extreme values during training (outliers were given weight 0.1 while normal points remained at 1.0[2]).

 In practice, this sample weighting (a form of weighted least squares) prevents a few erratic orders from distorting the fitted regression line, thus improving calibration and robustness.
 Together, thoughtful feature engineering and outlier weighting yield a more stable model: features encode meaningful structure, and the model is not “pulled” by large errors.
 This explains why our pipeline achieves good calibration and error rates in validation and test.

-8.2 Operational implications
+<h1>8.2 Operational implications</h1>

 The item-and-quantity forecasts from our model can be directly plugged into procurement planning.
 For example, predicted item+quantity pairs give purchasing teams a prioritized shopping list for upcoming projects, enabling bulk ordering or vendor negotiations.
 Accurate demand forecasts let procurement maintain optimal inventory levels – avoiding both stockouts and waste.
 In fact, predictive analytics are known to “maintain optimal inventory levels, reducing waste and avoiding stockouts” by aligning orders with expected usage[3].
 In practice, procurement managers could integrate our forecasts into their ERP systems to trigger purchase orders and budget allocations.
 At the same time, several risks must be managed.
 Model predictions are not perfect and come with uncertainty: overestimating quantity could lead to excess inventory and capital tie-up, while underestimating could cause project delays and expedited-costs.
 Forecasts must therefore be used in concert with human expertise and buffer stocks.
 Moreover, procurement teams should continually monitor actual usage versus predictions, updating plans if model errors become systematic.
 In short, item+quantity predictions provide a data-driven starting point for procurement, but prudent teams will always include safety margins and validate model outputs against real-world signals.

-8.3 Limitations
+<h1>8.3 Limitations </h1>

 While the results are encouraging, the approach has several limitations to acknowledge:

 - Ultra-rare classes: Some item categories appear only a handful of times (or even once) in the training data.
 The model cannot reliably learn from these tiny samples, so we must filter or down-weight them.
 This means forecast accuracy is poor for truly one-off parts, and procurement teams should treat those predictions with caution.